 The Details Matter

 This fusion of gardens, art and architectural details throughout the site adds visual interest to every corner of the resort.
 And, it’s not just the large art installations, it’s the details.
-A mural by artist Joe Pagac provide depth and interest to a cactus gardens.
+A mural by artist Joe Pagac provide depth and interest to a cactus garden.
 Both terracotta and brightly colored pots of cheerful pansies mingle among the yucca.
 Fountains stand at attention in the courtyards.
 Tilework accents stairways and exterior walls.
 Faces peek playfully from the hardscape.
 And, even a cowboy lurks below the pool’s surface.

 Citrus fruit trees grace the ground.
 When in season, visitors can pluck oranges, blood oranges, grapefruit, kumquats and variegated lemons from the branches.